-The Beatles kicked off a 48 night booking at The Star Club in Hamburg, Germany.
+In Hamburg, Germany, the Beatles began a marathon stint at the new Star Club, performing three to four hours per night for 48 days, with only one day off, for a total of 172 hours of performances.
 During their stay they will record two tracks with Tony Sheridan, “Sweet Georgia Brown” and “Swanee River”, but whether these were the versions of Sheridan’s songs that were eventually released is uncertain.

 “Surfin’ USA” by the Beach Boys was released in the US, where it will become the group’s second Billboard chart-maker, reaching #3.
 The song was a note-for-note copy of Chuck Berry‘s “Sweet Little Sixteen” with new lyrics.
 After Berry sued, he was granted royalties and all further issues of the song gave him writing credit.

 At the Northwestern, Inc. recording studio in Portland, Oregon, the Kingsmen recorded “Louie Louie.”